educational-resources-and-services/bibletags-widget/README.md

 Current functionality:

+* Caches Bible version info (name, language, versification, etc) for previously used versions in localStorage.
 * Caches ui language data (for non-English) in localStorage.
 * Caches scripture data in localStorage.
 * Being in localStorage, cached data is shared between iframe instances.